breakingcraft/Russian-Millitary-Index/README.md

-# Russian-Millitary-Index
+# Russian-Millitary-Index 1.46 (development)
 Please let me know if you have any suggestions or corrections.
-Constructive critisim is welcome.
+Constructive criticism is welcome.

-Naming syntax: <br>
---------------<br>
+#Changelog 230719 (work in progress):
+Adding abbreviations and shortening names in the unit name or else the text will take so much space in Google Earth.
+Unknown what syntax will be used as you can only search in the title of placemarks in Google Earth.
+If the unit name is only in the description you cant search for it, same with type of Unit.

+#I propose the following Naming Syntax:

-inactive Unit name (type) "Callsign" - (cover name) Location<br>
+<inactive> <Unit name> (type) "Callsign" - (Cover name/location) <Real Location>
 Example:
-fmr 610th RTB (engineering base) "Blyat" - (Khabarovsk-41) Khabarovsk<br>
+fmr 610th RTB (Eng.
+Base) "Blyat" - (Khabarovsk-41) Khabarovsk
+Meaning:
-former 610th Repair and Technical Base (engineering base) callsign "Blyat" - (Khabarovsk-41) Khabarovsk  <br>
+former 610th Repair and Technical Base (engineering base) callsign "Blyat" - (Khabarovsk-41) Khabarovsk

-Abbreviations: <br>
+Abbreviations: <be> (WORK IN PROGRESS, WILL GET CHANGED A LOT)

 Important stuff:<br>
 ----------------<br>